jeffreysbrother/node-api/README.md

-A simple todo web application
+A simple Node.js todo application

 ### start mongodb

-Run `mongod --dbpath data` from the root directory.
+Run `mongod --dbpath data` from the root directory after ensuring that there is a data/ folder in the root of the project.

-the tutorial did this instead:

-`echo 'mongod --bind_ip=$IP --dbpath=data --nojournal --rest "$@"' > mongod`

-and

-`chmod a+x mongod`

-...which creates a mongod file in the todos_api folder.
-This is not necessary if you use the first command.

 ### start node server